Ethan Strauss

 • Microsoft office use.

-• Strong molecular biology skills including: Plasmid DNA isolation, Genomic DNA isolation, RNA isolation, Northern blotting, work with radioactivity, restriction digestion, cDNA and genomic DNA library construction and screening, Restriction digestion, in vitro transcription, DNA sequencing with the Sanger method, Mammalian cell culture,
+• Strong molecular biology skills including: Plasmid DNA isolation, Genomic DNA isolation, RNA isolation, Northern blotting, work with radioactivity, restriction digestion, cDNA and genomic DNA library construction and screening, Restriction digestion, in vitro transcription, DNA sequencing with the Sanger method, Mammalian cell culture.

 Honors and Awards